Scooter (motorcycle): Emissions

 The emissions of mopeds and scooters have been the subject of multiple studies.
 Studies have found that two-stroke 50 cc mopeds, with and without catalytic converters, emit ten to thirty times more hydrocarbons and particulate emissions than the outdated Euro 3 automobile standards.
 In the same study, four-stroke mopeds, with and without catalytic converters, emitted three to eight times more hydrocarbons and particulate emissions than the Euro 3 automobile standards.
 Approximate parity with automobiles was achieved with NOx emissions in these studies.
 Emissions performance was tested on a g/km basis and was unaffected by fuel economy.
 In 2011 the United States Environmental Protection Agency allowed motorcycles, scooters, and mopeds with engine displacements less than 280 cc to emit ten times the NOx and six times the CO than the median Tier II bin 5 automobile regulations.
 An additional air quality challenge can also arise from the use of moped and scooter transportation over automobiles, as a higher density of two-wheeled vehicles can be supported by existing transportation infrastructure.

-In Genoa, 2-stroke engine scooters made before 1999 are banned since 2019.

-In some cities, such as Shanghai, petrol scooters/mopeds are banned and only LPG or electric scooters are allowed to be used in the city due to air pollution.
+In Genoa, Italy, 2-stroke engine scooters made before 1999 are banned since 2019.
+In some cities, such as Shanghai, petrol scooters/mopeds are banned.
+Only liquefied petroleum gas (LPG) or electric scooters are allowed to be used in the city due to air pollution.

 History

 Predecessors

 Scooter-like traits began to develop in motorcycle designs around the 1900s.
-In 1894, Hildebrand & Wolfmüller in Munich, Germany produced the first motorcycle that was available for purchase.
+In 1894, Hildebrand & Wolfmüller in Munich, Germany, produced the first motorcycle that was available for purchase.
 Their motorcycle had a step-through frame, with its fuel tank mounted on the down tube, its parallel two-cylinder engine mounted low on the frame, and its cylinders mounted in line with the frame.
 It was water-cooled and had a radiator built into the top of the rear fender.
 It became the first mass-produced and publicly sold powered two-wheel vehicle, and among the first powered mainly by its engine rather than foot pedals.
 Maximum speed was 40 kph.
 The rear wheel was driven directly by rods from the pistons in a manner similar to the drive wheels of steam locomotives.
 Only a few hundred such bikes were built, and the high price and technical difficulties made the venture a financial failure for both Wolfmüller and his financial backer, Hildebrand.

 In France, the Auto-Fauteuil was introduced in 1902.
 This was basically a step-through motorcycle with an armchair instead of a traditional saddle.
 Production continued until 1922.